yichen-um/ATM_Controller/README.md

 # ATM_Controller

-## How to compile and run
+### Step 1.
+Clone the repo to your local computer

+### Step 2.
+Compile and run the main program.
-mkdir build
+1. mkdir build

-cd build
+2. cd build

-cmake ..
+3. cmake ..

-make
+4. make

-./main
+5. /main

+### Step 3.
+Operate with the instructions.
+A illustration is provided in the screenshot.